lmopextravaganza/lmop/content/posts/cragmaw_castle.md

     - A. The Location of the fabled "Wave Echo Cave"
     - B. A map that supposedly is the layout of Wave Echo Cave's inner chambers and tunnels that is a copy of a copy of a copy, etc. from the journal of a Dwarf adventurer named Urmon (you have his journal, FYI)
     - C. In order to operate the Forge of Spells four magic keys must be used.
 The keys have been spread all over the region.
 Gundren and his brothers know the locations.

+RE: Barrel(s) at Cragmaw Castle

+The barrels contained old salted meats, sacks of rotting grain, and a small barrel (cask) of Dwarven Brandy (you know it's Dwarven, and brandy, because there's a burned-in brand stamp on the side that say's "Barundar's Bawdy Brandy.)"
+Also a bloodied suit of chain mail, heavy crossbow and an unsheathed longsword bearing the emblem of the Lord's Alliance in the hilt.

+RE: Keys and Brothers

+*"HAR!
+My Brothers!
+Safe as babes, I'm sure.
+Nundro is off with a couple other Dwarves, Willam and Theador, at an ancient Dwarven Temple about 15 miles SouthWest of Phandelin.
+They are excavating the temple in search of one of the keys.
+When I left them there was quite a mess to deal with as Earthquakes had destroyed the area quite some time ago.
+And Tharden is posted up at the Cave itself.
+Nobody know''s it's location, so I'm sure he's just biding his time.
+Probably getting bored to tears.
+Perhaps when we get back to Phandelin you could check in on Nundro while I recuperate in town."*

+RE: Dragon Talk

+*"WHAT!!?? dragonS!!! did you say DRAGONS!!!??"
+Emphasizing the plural of the word.
+"I had heard rumors of a young Green Dragon in the area.
+It'd been seen on the Western edges of Neverwinter Wood.
+But now you're telling me that there's a White Dragon as well?
+In the South?
+Hmmm....
+I don't like this one bit.
+It seems that someone, or something, this 'black Spider,' as you called it,  knows what my brothers and I are up to.
+Maybe these dragons...
+...have heard rumors of untold wealth returning to Phandelin and are biding their time?
+Please, Check on Nundro when we return."*